Qiu-Shizheng/MetImputBERT/README.md

 pip install .
 ```
 ## Usage
-The default batch size is set to 36, which is suitable for the RTX2080Ti with 11GB.
-If you have a GPU with higher memory, such as the A100 (40GB), you can set the batch size in imputer.py to 128.
+For the 168 model, the default batch size is set to 36, which is suitable for the RTX2080Ti with 11GB.
+If you have a GPU with higher memory, such as the A100 (40GB), you can set the batch size in imputer.py to 192.
 Run the tool with the command:

 ```bash
 metimputbert --input example.csv --model 249